MasterGodzilla/Over-Debiasing/README.md

-# Over-Debiasing

-## Bias and Over-Debiasing in Llama3
+# Bias and Over-Debiasing in Llama3

 Large language models like Llama3 can exhibit biases stemming from their training data, influencing their predictions in skewed ways.
 Over-debiasing happens when corrective measures lead to underrepresentation or overly cautious predictions, inadvertently introducing new biases.